Banana Ball Pythons are a form of color morph (opens in new tab) of the standard ball python.

 They’re named “banana” after their bright yellow coloration and dark brown or black speckling, curiously similar to an aging banana!

-The ball python species is named after their tendency to coil into a tight ball in the face of danger.
+The ball python species’ nomenclature is derived from their tendency to coil into a tight ball in the face of danger.
 Typical, wild-type ball pythons are light brown and black.

 This morph was discovered in the late 1990s or early 2000s.
 The original animals were wild-caught imports.
 Early on, captive-produced banana ball pythons sold for well over $10,000 each!